How many blogs do you follow?

 What a big mistake that was!

 It wasn’t long before I started to feel overwhelmed by it all and realised I couldn’t possibly read and comment on every new blog post.
+Only fools try doing that.

-I started feeling guilty about not having enough time to visit and comment on every blog I followed.
+Then, I started feeling guilty about not having enough time to visit and comment on every blog I followed.

 Something had to change.

-Today, I’m following 129 blogs, and I’ve set myself a target of never exceeding a total of 150.
+Today, I’m following 55 blogs, and I’ve set myself a target of never exceeding a total of 75.

 For some, that may seem like a lot of blogs to follow.
 For others, not enough.
 But it’s the perfect balance for me.

-Then ask yourself why are you following them.
+Then, ask yourself why you are following them.

 Many of the blogs I unfollowed were blogs that followed my blog first.
 I felt it polite to follow back even though I had no idea what content they published.

-It was like buying a car without having test driven it first.
+It was like buying a car without having test-driven it first.

 Before following a blog, check out some of the posts and ask yourself these two questions.